Background Check Process

 Federal law states that anyone working in a child care program as an employee or volunteer, anyone who cares for or supervises children, or anyone with unsupervised access to children is required to undergo a criminal background check.

 All background checks must include a search of:

-- National Crime Information Center (run by the FBI);
+- National Crime Information Center (run by the Federal Bureau of Investigation [FBI]);

 - FBI fingerprint check (using Next Generation Identification);

 - State criminal and sex offender registries in every state the applicant has lived in over the past five years;

 - State child abuse and neglect registries in every state the applicant has lived in over the past five years; and

 - Child Protection Register (run by the DC Child and Family Services Agency [CFSA]).

 The early learning provider must submit a fingerprint to be background checked.
 The fingerprint allows the above registries to be checked.

 The background check results are sent to the DC Department of Human Resources (DCHR) for review, except the Child Protection Register results.
 These results are sent directly to the Office of the State Superintendent of Education (OSSE).